Newton PTO Council

 All current PTO presidents or co-presidents are members of the PTO Council.
 The Council is governed by an executive board which is elected each spring.
 In addition to the typical officers (co-presidents, vice-presidents, treasurer and secretary), the board includes the chairs of the Council’s various committees as well as representatives for METCO; Early Childhood; Special Education; Elementary School PTOs; Secondary School PTOs; and Principals/Teachers.

-In June 2005, the PTO Council voted to change the method for assessing dues from a per-student based calculation to a flat fee, set at $170 per school.
+In June 2005, the PTO Council voted to change the method for assessing dues from a per-student based calculation to a flat fee.
 Each fall, PTOs will receive a request to send a check, payable to “Newton Council of PTO’s, Inc.” to the PTO Council Treasurer.
+In June 2013, the PTO Council voted to set a new flat fee of $125 per school.
+In addition, the preschool was exempted from the payment of dues.